 Scotland skittle Oman for 24 to seal 10-wicket win in 50-over series opener

-Scotland have taken a 1-0 lead in their 50-over series against Oman after dismissing the hosts for just 24 in Al Amarat.
+Scotland bundled out Oman for just 24, the fourth lowest recorded List A score, as they secured a 10-wicket win with 280 balls to spare.

-Only one Omani batsman scored more than two runs, Khawar Ali (15), while extras (3) provided the second highest contribution to Oman's total - the fourth lowest ever recorded in List A cricket.
+Debutant Adrian Neill was one of two Scottish bowlers, alongside Ruaidhri Smith, to finish with match figures of 4-7 as six Oman batsmen were dismissed for a duck, including openers Jatinder Singh and TK Bhandari.

-Six batsmen were dismissed for a duck, including openers Jatinder Singh and TK Bhandari.
+Only one Omani batsman scored more than two runs, Khawar Ali top-scoring with 15, while extras (3) provided the second highest contribution to the hosts' total in Al Amarat.

-Quadrangular Series winners Scotland successfully chased down their target in the fourth over without losing a wicket.
+Quadrangular Series winners Scotland required just 20 balls to successfully chase down their target without losing a wicket, as Matthew Cross made 10 not out and captain Kyle Coetzer finished unbeaten on 16.

 Had the match been classed as an official one-day international, Oman's total would have been the lowest ever recorded in ODI cricket - replacing the current record of 35 made by Zimbabwe against Sri Lanka in 2004.